Huyton (constituency)

-Huyton (/ˈhaɪtən/ HY-tən) was a former constituency for the House of Commons.
+Huyton (/ˈhaɪtən/ HY-tən) is a former constituency of the House of Commons.
 Created in 1950, it was centred on Huyton in Lancashire (later Merseyside), North West England, just beyond the borders of the city of Liverpool.
 The only MP was frontbench Labour politician, Harold Wilson who while representing the seat became Leader of the Labour Party in 1963 and prime minister from 1964 to 1970 and again from 1974 to 1976.

 The constituency was dissolved under 1983 boundary changes—largely replaced by Knowsley South.
 This coincided with Wilson's retirement from Parliament.

 Opposition parties

 The Liberals ran a candidate in the constituency on its creation in 1950 but did not run one again until 24 years later in 1974, by which time Wilson had become Leader of the Labour Party and served two terms as prime minister.
 The party finished in third place in all the elections it contested in this seat.
-Wilson achieved an absolute majority, save in the 1950 election, the runner up party always a Conservative party candidate, who polled best in 1951 with 48.7% of the vote.
+Huyton was a somewhat marginal seat in its early contests, but Wilson achieved an absolute majority, save in the 1950 election, the runner up party always a Conservative party candidate, who polled best in 1951 with 48.7% of the vote, as it became a much safer seat for Labour from the 1960s onwards, with Wilson representing the area for over three decades as its only MP.